SyntaxPolice/stack/doc/README.md

 #### Why stack?

+stack built on top of the open source [Cabal library](https://www.haskell.org/cabal/).
-stack is a project of the [Commercial Haskell](http://commercialhaskell.com/) group, spearheaded by [FP Complete](https://www.fpcomplete.com/).
+It is a project of the [Commercial Haskell](http://commercialhaskell.com/) group, spearheaded by [FP Complete](https://www.fpcomplete.com/).
 It is designed to answer the needs of commercial Haskell users, hobbyist Haskellers, and individuals and companies thinking about starting to use Haskell.
 It is